 Products that require repairs of honeycombed areas or major repairs shall be inspected while repairs are made.
 A record of any major repairs shall be documented and filed with the final inspection report for that product.
+Even minor repairs should be inspected to assure that no damage has been done to products being repaired.
+The inspection records for repairs of major defects should indicate any deviations from the established repair procedure.

-- The plant shall have documented procedures for repair of damaged products, including procedures for repair of honeycombing, excessive air voids, and minor and major defects.
-The procedures shall list acceptable repair products to be used. - After repairs are completed and inspected, a mark shall be made on the product indicating that it is acceptable, or that it is rejected.
+The plant shall have documented procedures for repair of damaged products, including procedures for repair of honeycombing, excessive air voids, and minor and major defects.
+The procedures shall list acceptable repair products to be used.